coffee19850519/single_cell_spatial_image/README.md

 *	-This Demo takes 30-35 mins to generate all results on a machine with a multi-core CPU.

 ### predict tissue architecture without annotation
-Run the following command line to generate RGB images from different embedding parameters, segmentation maps with top5 Moran's I and their Moran's I value.
+Run the following command line to generate RGB images from different embedding parameters, segmentation maps with top5 Moran's I.
-Please download the corresponding pre-trained model from [click here for downloading data and model](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip) and put it under the root folder.
+Please download the example data and pre-trained model from [click here for downloading data and model](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip) and put the unzip folder 'Demo' to source code folder.
 ```
 wget https://bmbl.bmi.osumc.edu/downloadFiles/RESEPT/RESEPT.zip
 unzip RESEPT.zip